JaaferE/Pokedex/README.md

 Simple Pokedex app based the Pokemon API, created using VVVV Gamma.
 Notes:
 * Needs internet.
-* For now error messages will pop up simply press continue a few times shold work fine.
+* If an error message pops up, press continue, if it persists check your internet connection